3 Quick Tips for Surviving and Enjoying a Meal at Sidewalk Cafe in Paris

 Play-Doh, the easily moldable clay-like substance for kids was first developed as a wallpaper cleaner.
 I cannot imagine how the Play-Doh made primarily if water, flour, and salt was used to clean wallpaper.
 It seems much more at home keeping young hands occupied.
 While traveling, we kept two small containers of Play-Do with us in the bottom of our stroller.
 During every meal, the boys grabbed the Play-Doh and make their own creations while we waited for our food.
 By the time we left Paris, the Play-do was well worn, kind of dirty, and dried out from so much use.
 Our boys were very contended during the long dinners with the simple and cheap dough.
 We were very pleasantly surprised to see how well it kept them entertained during an age electronic tablets for entertainment.
 We also found that the Play-Doh kept both boys occupied despite their age gap and differing interests.

-2-Observe the city From a sidewalk cafe, it is easy to observe all of the Parisian life happening around you.
+From a sidewalk cafe, it is easy to observe all of the Parisian life happening around you.
 We watched together as scooters zipped thru traffic, small European cars honked at traffic, sirens sounded and police and ambulances hurried past, we also saw families, school-aged children in lines, and people from all walks of life and from all parts of the world walked by.
 Aside from the people watching, there is lots of great architecture all around soak up and enjoy.
 Paris is a beautiful city and if you and your kids take a second to soak up all of the beauty around you, you will find that there is plenty to enjoy.
 When we travel, we like to ask our kids to look around and tell us what is different about this city from home.
 We look around and discuss the different language or the way the restaurants are different or the same.
 There is a lot of observe and compare from the sounds the ambulance makes, the history or significance of an area, the architecture and so on.
 Observing the details of the city around you and discussing it is a great way for your kids to learn and keep them occupied while you wait for and enjoy your meal.

 3-Encourage your kids to try new foods